DSLR is dying, yes we all knew that.

 I am not an engineer, I can’t tell if DSLR can boost their fps like mirroless camera does.
 Personally I guess the mirror box system hinders the max fps that it can reach.
 If this is so, this short coming of low fps of DSLR is inherited and hardly be fixed unless it gives up the mirror box system(that simply makes it a mirrorless camera by definition)

 Although the A99ii the latest A-mount camera shares the same image sensor as A7RII, the former performs much better in action photography.
 I will not go into detail comparing between A99ii and AR7ii.
-Instead I simply want to point out that AF system is a crucial factor used to be overlooked.
+Instead I simply want to point out that AF system is a crucial factor that reviews use to overlook.

 Honestly I can’t perform a 100% objective test between DSLR and Mirroless, only I can share, as a user of A7RII, A99ii, D810 and D500, the reliability of DSLR AF system is still higher per my experience.
 Again this is my two cents only, you may share a different view.

 To me, the reliability of AF system is the strongest reason that keeps DSLR in our hand.
-This is the core know-how accumulated for decades.
+Th knowledge in AF system is the valuable know-how accumulated from decades of experience.
 However, the mirroless technology is advancing tremendously.
 From time to time it has beaten their DSLR counterpart surprisingly, no one can tell if A9 can breakthrough this time.

 Price, lens and user habit

-Recalling the pricing of recent Sony camera such as A7, A7RII, A99ii and A9, it is reasonable considering that the technology and innovation it embedded in the product.
+Recalling the pricing of recent Sony camera such as A7, A7RII, A99ii and A9, we are all expected to be stunned by the new technology embedded in A9.
 However the price of native Sony mount lens are significantly higher than DSLR counterpart who shares a similar spec.
 So there are lots of considerations (and cash) before decided to swap from one system to another.

 Sony e-mount system is building up her lens family gradually.
 For an action shooter however the coming 100-400mm lens is the only choice to be available.